Sony is one of my favorite brands, and they have some great lenses for landscape photography.

-The main reason why I bought this lens, now I live in a beautiful place Lake Tahoe where there are really awesome landscapes pretty much everywhere you look.
+I bought this lens because now I live in a beautiful place in Lake Tahoe where there are really awesome landscapes pretty much everywhere you look.

 Now the 16 to 35 really comes in handy, and I feel like it makes those epic landscapes look a lot more epic.

 On the 35 millimeters, you can still shoot your portraits and your close-ups and different details and things like that without changing lenses.

 So, I think this is like a good all-around lens; even though it is only at F4, you still get a nice shallow depth of field when you zoom in to 35 millimeters.

 The build quality is a Zeiss lens, and personally, I think Zeiss has some of the best build quality on the market.

 So, I think you guys will really like the build quality on this lens is nice and weighty and feels super good in your hands.